bqdcc/alien-clock/README.md

 Write a standalone program that has the following functions:

-- Display the Alien clock (be creative) showing current date and time The clock should be updated every 1 Alien second.
+- Display the A clock (be creative) showing current date and time The clock should be updated every 1 A second.
 - Allow user to set date and time.
 Validate the input.

 Bonus:

-- Display Earth’s date and time based on the Alien’s time.
+- Display Earth’s date and time based on the A’s time.
 - Allow user to set alarm.

+detail:
+  setInterval() which works in unfocused windows.
+  The clock should be updated every 1 A second.

 ## Project Setup